mardiros/pyshop/README.rst

 setup.cfg and pydistutils.cfg
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-setup.cfg and pydistutils.cfg are used when running "python setup.py develop"
+setup.cfg and pydistutils.cfg are used when running *python setup.py develop*
-to install your package or when using "easy_install".
+to install your package or when using *easy_install*.
 You should use a generic
 account with installer privileges only, shared by all developers.

-This setting can be set per project or in user $HOME (see
+This setting can be set per project or in user ``$HOME`` (see
 `setuptools documentation`_ for details)

 .. _`setuptools documentation`:  https://pythonhosted.org/setuptools/easy_install.html#configuration-files